kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- Initialize count to 1 as a simple on/off gate.
 Any number of threads can wait at that gate until the controlling thread executes the countDown method once, which unleashes those waiting threads to continue on.
 	- Initialize count to N can be used to
 		- make 1 thread wait until N other threads have completed some action and invoke the `countDown` method.
-		- for some Actions to be completed N many times,
+		- for some Actions to be completed N many times, perhaps by a single thread in a loop
+	- Doesn't require the threads that are calling `countDown` to wait there until proceeding, they're free to continue.
+	- It only prevents threads that call `await` from proceeding before the count reaches zero.
 ```java
 class Shopper extends Thread {